-Host families will ensure that students have transportation to and from school.
+Homestay families will ensure that students have transportation to and from school.
 It is reasonable to expect students to walk to school if the home is two kilometres or less from school.

-If the student needs to take the city or school bus to school, the host family is responsible for arranging and paying for the bus pass.
+If the student needs to take the city or school bus to school, the homestay family is responsible for arranging and paying for the bus pass.

-Host parents should be available to drive students to activities at the school, church or in the community.
+Homestay families should be available to drive students to activities at the school, church or in the community.
 It is important to make polite requests in a reasonable amount of time.
-(An additional driving fee may be requested.
-See above) Except in emergency situations, host families should not expect their students to take a taxi.
+(An additional driving fee may be requested with approval of NCS.
+See above) Except in emergency situations, homestay families should not expect their students to take a taxi.

-It is reasonable for students to expect their host family to drive them to and pick them up from the airport, ferry or bus terminal.

-NOTE: Nowhere is the guideline "What would you do for your own children?" more relevant than in the area of transportation.
+It is reasonable for students to expect their homestay family to drive them to and pick them up from the airport, ferry or bus terminal.
+IT is reasonable for students to expect their homestay family to drive for one extra curricular activity up to three times per week.
+Homestay families are encouraged to think about "What would you do for your own children?"